Secure delivery without guesswork

 May

 The Hawthorn Fly is the fly fisher's most reliable early-season terrestrial.
-Trout, grayling, and chub that have been confined largely to sub-surface feeding through the winter suddenly encounter a large, helpless black fly struggling on the surface — a significant food item that is easy to identify, easy to locate, and (in principle) easy to imitate.
+Trout, grayling, and chub that have been confined largely to sub-surface feeding through the winter suddenly encounter a large, helpless black fly struggling on the surface.

 Fishing tips